anna-dor-plumsail/documents-docs/source/flow/actions/sharepoint-processing.rst

 Create SharePoint Site from Template
 ---------------------------------------

-Create a new SharePoint site based on specific template.
+Create a new SharePoint site based on specific template  with the help of Microsoft Flow.

 .. rubric:: Output Parameters